 Typically, each Individual in the Census household will have a Census Event with a Citation to the same Source record.
 If the Census record has Birth or Occupation or other significant details, then matching facts will also have a Citation to the same Source record.

-Usually a Method 1 or ‘source splitters’ approach, a Source Record will be created for each household and have a meaningful Title, a transcript in the Text From Source, and an image linked to the Media tab.
+Using a Method 1 or ‘source splitters’ approach, a Source record will be created for each household and have a meaningful Title, a transcript in the Text From Source, and an image linked to the Media tab.
 Alternatively, a Method 2 or ‘source lumpers’ approach will have one Source record for the whole Census year, and each Citation will provide specific household details.

 Census Fact Witnesses and Roles

-Users migrating from products such as TMG and Legacy may have used Witness Roles for all except the Principal or Head of household Individual or Family, but this technique is inconsistent with the Census Report, the Lookup Missing Census Facts plugin, a Property Box Tab for Census Events, and the Ancestral Sources program.
+Users migrating from products such as TMG, RootsMagic and Legacy may have used Fact Witness (or shared fact) Roles for all except the Principal or Head of household Individual or Family, but this technique is not well supported by some ƒh features.
+One exception is Narrative Reports which do support Fact Witness sentences quite well.